A Definitive Guide to Buying a Manufactured Home That You Will Love

 Also for consideration if you’re looking to live in a mobile home community:

 - Are you retiring, flying solo, or are you empty nesters?
-You may want to consider “55+” (age-restricted) communities.
+You may want to consider a 55 or senior mobile home park.
 Otherwise, if you have a family or want to live in a park with families, look for “all ages” communities.
 Again, each type of community comes with amenities worthy of consideration.

 - Do you have pets?
 If so, you want to make sure you filter out properties with pet restrictions.
 But, don’t be alarmed.
 We’ve put together a couple of quick tips to help you find available pet-friendly mobile home parks.